 Instead, I want to reach out to my fellow Class of 2020 graduates.

-I first came to Toronto French School in 2007.
-I was five years old.
-I knew nothing about the French language or the IB.
+When I first came to TFS, I knew nothing about the French language or the IB.
 My class at the Mississauga campus was fairly small, and it remained that way until our “graduation” in Grade 7.
-After 8 years of French, the PYP, the MYP, and friends I’d grown up with, it was finally time to move on to life’s next obstacle: the Toronto campus.
+After many years of French, the PYP, the MYP, and friends I’d grown up with, it was finally time to move on to life’s next obstacle: the Toronto campus.
 I expect many of my non-Sauggie classmates would associate this moment with entering the Senior School after Grade 5.

 Admittedly, the Toronto campus–we called it “the Downtown campus”–surprised me, because I loved it.
 Every year was better than the last.
 Our grade bonded.
 We went on school trips, such as 2016’s France, 2017’s Ecuador, or 2018’s Peru.
 We learned to trust each other at Outward Bound–even though we lacked sled dogs in 2018.
 Together, in the Fall of 2018, the Class of 2020 began the IB program.